 Sling TV cancellation: How do I cancel Sling?

 Sling TV is a month-to-month service and does not require a contract.
-You can start or stop at any time, and there are no startup fees, cancellation penalties or equipment-rental costs.
+You can start or cancel Sling at any time, and there are no startup fees, cancellation penalties or equipment-rental costs.

 If you find that Sling TV isn't what you had hoped for, you can follow the company's simple process for canceling your membership.
 On your account page, you'll see a Cancel Subscription link.
 Click on the Cancel Subscription option again, and tell Sling why you're leaving.